Understanding and Supporting Students with Migraine

 Lesson 3: Diagnosing and Recognizing Pediatric Migraine

-You’ll gain insight into how children describe pain and why pediatric migraine often goes unrecognized.
+You will gain insight into how children describe pain and why pediatric migraine often goes unrecognized.

-You’ll gain insight into how children describe pain and why pediatric migraine often goes unrecognized.
+You will gain insight into how children describe pain and why pediatric migraine often goes unrecognized.

 -